• 5 MIN READ

 This field is for validation purposes and should be left unchanged.

-Senior Program Coordinator - Carbon Management, GPI
+Senior Program Coordinator for Industrial Innovation and Carbon Management, GPI

-Carrie Danner joined the Great Plains Institute in 2023 and serves as the operations coordinator for the Carbon Management team.
-In her work, she supports all projects within the program to elevate operations, specifically in the grant making and event planning spaces.
+Carrie Danner joined the Great Plains Institute in 2023 and serves as the operations coordinator for the Industrial Innovation and Carbon Management team.
+In her work, she supports all projects within the program to elevate operations, particularly in grant-making and event planning.
 Carrie earned a bachelor’s degree from Knox College in environmental studies.
 Prior to joining GPI, she supported programs at the Conservation Corps of Minnesota & Iowa as their member experience administrator.

-Alana joined GPI in 2024 as a program associate on the Carbon Management team, specifically supporting the Industrial Innovation Initiative, where she helps to advance industrial decarbonization through GPI’s consensus-building approach.
+Alana joined GPI in 2024 as a program associate on the Industrial Innovation and Carbon Management team, specifically supporting the Industrial Innovation Initiative, where she helps to advance industrial decarbonization through GPI’s consensus-building approach.
 Alana previously worked as an account executive at Jamf, where she helped current K-12 education customers improve and scale the management and security of their Apple device deployments.
 Alana has spent most of her professional years working with Minnesota nonprofits, including two years as an AmeriCorps member with Twin Cities Habitat for Humanity.
 She holds a bachelor’s degree in community environmental studies from the University of Wisconsin-Eau Claire.

 Zachary Byrum, Research Analyst, WRI